newshour/newshour-wordpress-skeleton/README.md

 # NewsHour Wordpress Skeleton

 This skeleton should be used when creating Wordpress-based websites for NewsHour.
-It leverages [Bedrock](https://roots.io/bedrock/) for the project structure, [Composer](https://getcomposer.org/) for dependencies and [Timber](https://timber.github.io/docs/) for the theming.
+It leverages [Bedrock](https://roots.io/bedrock/) for the project structure, [Composer](https://getcomposer.org/) for dependencies, [Timber](https://timber.github.io/docs/) for theming and the NewsHour's [Core Theme Components](https://github.com/newshour/wp-core-theme-components) library.

 ## Installation